 Despite the challenging and volatile economic conditions, we believe that our total cash and cash equivalents will be sufficient to meet our obligations over the next 12 months from the date of issuance of our financial statements.
 In addition, we have historically been successful in our ability to work with our vendors to obtain favorable payment terms, when possible, and our ability to reduce manufacturing output to reduce inventory in order to optimize our working capital.
 We may also choose to explore additional options in connection with our short-term liquidity needs, such as selling raw materials inventory to third parties, liquidating certain investments, implementing additional restructuring plans, and deferring or canceling uncommitted capital expenditures and other investment or acquisition activities.
-Lastly, related to the proposed Maxeon Solar spin-off, we expect that we will obtain the necessary debt financing to satisfy the closing condition to the proposed investment by TZS into the Maxeon Solar business and that the remaining conditions precedent to the spin-off transaction are primarily administrative in nature.
+Lastly, related to the proposed Maxeon Solar spin-off, we entered into financing arrangements for available borrowing capacity of no less than \$325.0 million.
+The remaining corporate and other actions necessary to execute and consummate the spin-off transaction include the funding into escrow of the final remaining portion of the TZS investment, and we currently expect the spin-off to be completed before the end of the third fiscal quarter of 2020.
 Therefore, management has concluded it is not probable that the spin-off transaction will not occur as planned.